Academic Catalog

 Occupational Safety & Health Administration General Industry and Construction standards will form the basis of this course.
 Through the study of OSHA regulations, hazard identification, and methods of abatement, students will be prepared to assist employers in their efforts to manage a safety program and comply with the law.

-Prerequisite(s): SAFE-202 and SOHAS, CMGT, or CSS majors or SOHAS minors only; or permission of instructor
+Prerequisite(s): SAFE-202 or permission of instructor

 Offered: All, Every Year